The universal concepts in Nominalism and Empiricism

 The legacy of Aristotle

-The Church’s approach was originally based of Plato’s Theory of the Ideas.
+The Church’s approach was originally based on Plato’s Theory of the Ideas.
 To a certain degree, Plato’s Ideas coincided with Aristotle’s universal (or ‘catholic’) concepts, which were explained in his Metaphysics.
 The Church’s aim was to produce a new universal concept, which defined the primordial, and hence perfect, essence of the entire world.
 Of course, this joint approach was rather abstract and the final outcome was already pre-determined: the only universal concept or Idea, which was perfect and included all other individual concepts of the natural cosmos, was the Christian God.
 This evidence-based reasoning procedure was perfected by the philosophical movement of medieval Realism, which ‘proved’ the ontological existence of God as a primordial and universal essence (ousia) (Windelband and Heimsoeth 2005, 40-50; Kenny 2006).

-The principles of Nominalism by William of Ockham
+**The Principles of Nominalism by William of Ockham***

 The views of Empiricism